sinarueeger/robust-data-analysis-with-r/docs/02-introduction-to-R.md

 <p class="caption">Screenshot of <a href="https://www.rstudio.com/">RStudio</a></p>
 </div>

-- User Interface for R
-- Works for any computer system (MacOSx, Linux, Windows)
 - [Desktop version is free](https://www.rstudio.com/products/rstudio/#Desktop)) if you are an individual user
 - develop a lot of new packages, e.g. [shiny](https://www.rstudio.com/products/shiny/)
 - anything between teaching and solutions for production
 - Where are things in RStudio?: https://twitter.com/RLadiesNCL/status/1138812826917724160/photo/1
 - Download here: https://www.rstudio.com/products/rstudio/download/